FAQ

 Are there women-only rides?

-We have a very friendly, inclusive culture and our female members have told us that they feel welcome, safe and supported in our mixed gender groups; however, we will be more than happy to run women-only rides if our members ask us to.
+We have explored women-only rides with our members on a number of occasions, but so far there hasn’t been demand for them.
+We have a very friendly, inclusive culture and our female members have told us that they feel welcome, safe and supported in our mixed gender groups.

 Will I be the only female rider?